james-huang/james-huang.github.io/_posts/2021-01-02-the-sublime-text-editor-of-x.md

 - Beautiful and thoughtfully designed.
 - <span style="background-color: #444; color: #FFF">*Not Optional*: &nbsp;Dark mode&nbsp;</span>

 I look forward to a ~~bright~~ dark future where everything can be done fast and efficiently through keyboard shortcuts.
+If there are other startups or products that give you Sublime Text vibes I would love to know!

 {:.center}
 ![Terminal Product Screenshot](/images/2021-01-02-the-sublime-text-editor-of-x/terminal.png){: style="height: 300px"}<br/>

 -----

+[^pricing]: I've seen a lot of discussion as to whether an email client is worth $30 a month.
+It is not for me personally, but [here is a link ](http://www.paulgraham.com/ambitious.html) to Paul Graham in 2012 claiming that he is willing to pay $50-$1000 a month for a good email experience.
 [^twitter]: [https://twitter.com/search?q=%40superhuman](https://twitter.com/search?q=%40superhuman)
 [^superhumanofx]:[The "Superhuman of X"](https://toddgoldberg.com/posts/superhuman-of-x-startups.html)